SensehacK/dev-cheatsheet/ios/xcode/build_errors.md

 > Have you tried turning it OFF and ON again - The IT Crowd

-Glad I can reference that british TV show in my work - hobby - mind map knowledge base.
+Glad I can reference that British TV show in my work - hobby - mind map knowledge base.

 The number of times an iOS Engineer has to go back to basics things to try while having a build or runtime error from Xcode - Apple Developer Tools.